Liberty University College of Osteopathic Medicine has a variety of student organizations to meet the interests, needs, and desires of all students.

-Each class will elect a class president, vice-president, secretary/treasurer and two class representatives to the student council during the first month of the academic year.
+Each class will elect a class president, vice-president, secretary/treasurer and two class representatives to the student council (Student Government Association) during the first month of each academic year.
 All officers will serve as representatives for the student council.

 All officers may serve for more than one year and may succeed themselves in office.

 The officers elected for the OMS-3 class shall serve as the officers for the class during the OMS-3 and OMS-4 years and will be elected during last month of the OMS-2 academic year.

 The Associate Director of Student Services must first approve all extracurricular activities, as well as, recognize all on-campus and off-campus organizations that are identified with LUCOM.
 Requests for permission for off campus speakers, student meetings or activities and other individual or group activities on campus should be made on forms provided by the Office of Student Services.

 A variety of clubs and organizations are approved on campus - a non-inclusive listing of organizations is below.

 LUCOM-ACOEP exists to support emergency medical care while promoting the interests of osteopathic emergency physicians.
 The organization also supports the development and implementation of Osteopathic Emergency Medical Education (OEME), as well as, advances the philosophy and practice of osteopathic medicine.